 If you were approved for a Maximum Time Frame appeal in a prior semester and are not changing your program of study, you do not need to submit a new Maximum Timeframe appeal.
 If you are adding additional, substituted or repeated classes they will not be funded unless an Academic Plan Restricted Course List Addendum is filed and approved before financial aid funds are disbursed.
 Addendums are reviewed by the appeal committee and can be approved or denied.
-If you receive funds for classes other than those listed and approved, your award may be reduced or cancelled and you may be suspended from any further financial aid.
+If you receive funds for classes other than those listed and approved, your award may be reduced or canceled and you may be suspended from any further financial aid.

 Appeals should be typewritten, signed, and include a detailed explanation of how extenuating circumstances beyond your control affected your ability to meet SAP requirements.
 You must include an explanation for all of the classes that contributed to your being placed on suspension.
 In addition, you must explain how these circumstances have been resolved, and the steps you have taken that will allow you to succeed and maintain academic progress in the future.
 Generally, the situation must have occurred after the semester began.
 If your extenuating circumstance first occurred before the semester started and you choose to enroll anyway, you will need to explain what changed after the start of the term which affected your ability to remain in or pass your classes.
 Appeals that cannot demonstrate extenuating circumstances will be denied.

 An extenuating circumstance is a situation beyond your control which prevented you from successfully completing your course(s).